balamod/balamod.github.io/docs/src/mod-loading.md

 ## Automatic Mod Loading

-If user downloads a mod from the in-game mod gallary, the mod will be automatically loaded by balamod.
+If a user downloads a mod from the in-game mod gallary, the mod will be automatically loaded by balamod.
 The mod will be placed in the `mods` folder.

 ## Manual Mod Loading

-If user downloads a mod from the internet, the mod file should be placed in the `mods` folder.
+If a user downloads a mod from the internet, the mod file should be placed in the `mods` folder.
 The mod will be loaded by balamod when the game is started.